Introduction

 The Smooth Brain

-Unlike many mammals, koalas have a relatively smooth brain.
-This lack of complexity in brain structure limits their cognitive functions, impacting their ability to perform complex tasks.
-Koalas exhibit remarkable spatial awareness, crucial for navigating the complex arboreal habitats they live in.
+However, Koalas do show remarkable spatial awareness, crucial for navigating the complex arboreal habitats they live in.
 This ability indicates a level of problem-solving skills and memory.
 So they are not completely stupid.
+The Koala brain shape and cognitive abilities are highly linked to their diet.

 Dietary Habits: Eucalyptus Leaves